-This admission is based on the European Commission’s recommendation to provide a total of 50.000 resettlement places in the EU until October 2019.
-20 Member States have pledged over 50.000 places and 10 Member States have currently already resettled 4.252 persons (state of play: 16.05.2018).
+This admission is based on the European Commission’s recommendation to provide a total of 30.000 resettlement places in the EU until December 2020.

 The directives relating to the different admission programmes will be published here as soon as they are available.